Skip to content

 (is (= 3 (count (get-in (rf/app-db-value :test-frame) [:items]))))

-When you want to verify what would dispatch without actually running the cascade, stub the dispatch fx:
+When you want to verify what would dispatch without actually running the cascade, stub the :dispatch fx per-call — pass the override in the dispatch-sync opts so it is scoped to exactly the one event under assertion:

 For tests that exercise event sequences and want to assert at intermediate points, dispatch one event at a time and assert between dispatches: